Robert Wrenn (golfer)

-Robert Brenaman Wrenn Jr. (born September 11, 1959) is an American sportscaster and golf course design consultant; he is a former professional golfer who played on the PGA Tour and the Nationwide Tour.
+Robert Brenaman Wrenn Jr. (born September 11, 1959) is an American professional golfer.
+He has also worked as a sportscaster and golf course design consultant.

+Early life

 Wrenn was born in Richmond, Virginia.
 He attended Wake Forest University in Winston-Salem, North Carolina, and was an all-ACC member of the golf team in each of his four years from 1978–1981.

-He turned pro in 1981.
+Professional career

-Wrenn played in 308 PGA Tour events between 1982 and 1998 with 15 top-10 finishes including a victory at the 1987 Buick Open.
+In 1981, Wrenn turned professional.
+He played in 308 PGA Tour events between 1982 and 1998 with 15 top-10 finishes including a victory at the 1987 Buick Open.
 He established the tournament record of 262 (26-under-par), which still stands.
 In fact, at the time this was only one stroke off the all-time PGA Tour record in a 72-hole tournament.
 His best finish in a major was T-25 at The Masters in 1988.
 Toward the end of his playing career, Wrenn played some on the Nationwide Tour.
 His best two finishes in that venue, both in 1995, were a T-2 at the NIKE South Carolina Classic and a T-3 at the NIKE Tri-Cities Open.